All Episodes

 Thanks for having me on.

-Um, I just want to first of all, great, great show.
+Well, I just want to, first of all, great, great show.

 I love the last conversation that was had.

-And you know, I watched the interview last night with um uh Representative Bogert, and I just on this whole McCarthy election process.
+And, you know, I watched the interview last night with Representative Bogart.

-We should afford the same right to whether it's uh Bo Bird or any of the five or six that remain kind of stalwarts on this thing, and let the process work itself out.
+And by that, I mean, just as much as we want to allow everyone to have their vote count, whether that's for any elected office, presidential election, so forth, we should afford the same right to whether it's Bobert or any of the five or six that remain kind of stalwarts on this thing and let the process work itself out.

-I think they've been given enough assurances now, and they the agenda's locked in cement, and they have their safety valve.
+I think they've been given enough assurances now and the agenda is locked in cement and they have their safety valve.

 I'll give you the last 15 seconds.